 Experian is one of a number of credit reference agencies that collect your credit information.
 It estimates that almost two-thirds of business owners have never checked their credit score, while nearly 90% say they don’t know what goes into it.
-In this article, we look at:

-This can be important when applying for finance.
+This can be important when applying for business finance.
 If you want to take out a Business Loan, an Overdraft or another form of debt, your score will determine factors such as:

-• How much you can borrow.
+How much you can borrow.

-• Your interest rate.
+Your available interest rate.

-• Whether you’ll be approved for a loan at all.
+Whether you’ll be approved for a loan at all.

-A combination of factors affect your business credit score.
+A combination of factors affects your business credit score.
 One of the most obvious – and influential – is whether you pay your bills on time.
 We’re not just talking about utility bills – it also includes your invoices and other creditors.
 If you continually make payments late or miss them completely, it could have a negative impact on your score.
 But other things contribute to your credit score too, such as:

-• The number of times you’ve applied for credit in the past.
+The number of times you’ve applied for credit in the past.

-• Whether you’ve exceeded overdraft limits.
+Whether you’ve exceeded overdraft limits.

-• Whether you file your business accounts on time (if this applies).
+Whether you file your business accounts on time (if this applies).

 It means there’s no quick fix to boosting your score.
 However, by knowing how it’s compiled, you could take some steps to improve it, particularly if you need to or you feel it’s holding you back.